 Bodily Fluids and Residues

-When examining unknown stains and residues, there are instances where a completely unknown material turns out to be of biological origin, while in other cases, there may be a suspicion that a biological fluid may be present.
+When examining unknown stains and residues, there are instances when a completely unknown material turns out to be of biological origin, while in other cases, there may be a suspicion that a biological fluid is present.
 The identification of biological residues including blood, urine, saliva, semen, vomit, and fecal material can provide factual information to an investigation.
 While many laboratories offer a single assay for a given sample, our laboratory maintains a range tests with varying sensitivity and specificity so that we can apply the most appropriate test to the sample at hand.
 Our array of analytical approaches can be applied to virtually any sample, from an item of food to the smallest drop of residue.
-In other cases, it is beneficial to observe the spatial distribution of a stain.
+In other cases, it may be beneficial to observe the spatial distribution of a stain.
 In these instances, the analysis can be tailored to the amount of material, the information needed, and the sample preservation requirements.

 Gastric Contents, Vomit & Fecal Matter

-To many, the study of fecal matter, vomit, and gastric contents are not the most palatable of subjects; however, analysis of these materials can provide a wealth of information.
+To many, the study of fecal matter, vomit, and gastric contents is not the most palatable of subjects; however, analysis of these materials can provide a wealth of information.
 Over the years, Microtrace has both identified materials as fecal matter (or not) and studied the gastric contents of humans and animals to assist with death investigations and to determine how or where such events occurred.
 In these examinations, not only is it possible to identify the types of food present in the stomach, but it is also possible to search for and identify foreign substances such as poisons, drugs, etc.

 Related standardized methods: ASTM E1564, E1565, E1566

 How May We Help You?Contact us